SGBC/course/docs/nbis_annotation/practical_session/practical1.md

 **_Exercise 1_ - BUSCO -:**

-You will run BUSCO on chromosome 4 of Drosophila melanogaster.
+You will run BUSCO on the genome assembly.

 First create a busco folder where you work:
 ```